FAQ | America's Rifle Challenge

 When will an ARC event be held near me?

 The foundation of this program is at the local club level.
-ARC events were designed to be hosted at a wide variety of clubs and ranges.
-A standard level 1 ARC match is designed for a 100-yard range.
-However, we’ve designed allowances to hold event on indoor or outdoor ranges limited to 25 yards using reduced targets.
-Level 2 events are typically held on outdoor ranges with targets from three to 500 yards.
+ARC events are designed to be hosted at a wide variety of clubs and ranges.
+A standard Level 1 ARC match is designed for a 100-yard range.
+However, we’ve designed allowances to hold events on indoor or outdoor ranges limited to 25 yards using reduced targets.
+Level 2 events can be conducted indoors, but they are typically held on outdoor ranges with targets from 3 to 400 yards.

-Be a part of the team that builds a community of likeminded shooting enthusiasts in your area.
+If you find that there are no local events near you, be a part of the team that builds a community of likeminded shooting enthusiasts in your area.
+You can present this slideshow to a club or range to showcase what ARC is.

 I’ve never competed before; how do I start?

-Find a local event in your area and sign up.
-If there isn’’t an event in your area, seek out a local club and ask if they are interested in hosting one.
-Grassroot efforts will ensure that your freedoms and enjoyment are always local.
+Find a local Level 1 training event in your area and sign up.
+If there isn’t an event in your area, find a local club and ask if they are interested in hosting a training course.
+Grassroots efforts will ensure that your freedoms and enjoyment are always local.

 What training is available to start competing?